College of Social Sciences

 The Academic Program

 Students of anthropology gain a basic understanding of the cultural basis of human society, and of the origin and development of humanity useful both for understanding the human condition and as a preparation for work in many fields, not just in anthropology.
 For example, the department offers a uniquely broad range of courses on the cultures of Asia and the Pacific, as well as on aspects of American society, that provide students with a fund of cultural knowledge and insights upon which to build a career in law, medicine, public health, teaching, business, and other professions.
 While some BA graduates in anthropology find employment in anthropology, normally an MA or PhD is required to work as an anthropologist in a university, museum, or other institution.
-The department has a long-standing graduate program, which trains students in all aspects of anthropology, focusing especially on Asia and the Pacific.
-The training emphasizes field research; in any one year students are engaged in such projects as excavating an ancient religious temple on Tahiti, recording ritual life in rural Java, or analyzing the social system of a Japanese factory.
+The department has a long-standing graduate program, which trains students in all aspects of anthropology, including applied approaches.
+The training emphasizes field research and focuses on Asia and the Pacific.
+In any one year, students are engaged in such projects as excavating an archaeological field site in Punalu‘u or recording oral histories on the North Shore.

 Undergraduate Study